 So, will these health benefits encourage you to experiment with some vegan options?
 Remember, it doesn’t need to be all or nothing.
 Why not try a few meat free meals per week, and one completely vegan recipe to see how you get on?
 You can always bulk out meals using beans or lentils, which is also kind on your purse strings!
 You could even try just reducing the amount of meat or dairy in your favourite meals and adding more veggies in their place.

-Remember at Tempo, all our fruit teas are vegan, and you can make many of our milk teas vegan including vanilla, matcha, brown sugar.
+Remember at Tempo, all our fruit teas are vegan friendly, and you can make many of our milk teas vegan including vanilla, matcha, brown sugar.
 Ask in store and we’d be happy to help!
 And you can shop our vegan range online now